tommix626/abstract-machine/README.md

     - **detect function calling and return with `jal` and `jalr` instruction, and print trace appropiately**
         - nemu/src/isa/riscv32/inst.c
     - **modify Kconfig to add option on opening ftrace**
+- ### klib testing:
+    - add folder for klib testing: `am-kernels/tests/klib-tests`.
+    - write testcase for klib functions, and test on native.